sharmaudi/kubeadm-vagrant/README.md

 ## Join Worker Nodes:
 Make sure the tools have been installed

-Modify the following changes to `/etc/defaults/kubelet` like so
+Modify the `/etc/defaults/kubelet` file like so

 ```bash
 cat /etc/default/kubelet